 Like most herbs, drying basil is fairly simple.
 I like to tie bunches together and hang them upside down inside until completely dry.
 Basil has a high water content so it can a few days to a week to dry completely.

 Using a dehydrator (read all about the best dehydrators) is helpful in drying your basil completely so that it won’t mold.
 Once dry store your basil in an air tight container- like a mason jar!
+You can get the complete instruction on drying basil here: How to Dry Basil in 2 Ways.

 You can also freeze basil by: